di-ni/di-ni.github.io/_pages/about.md

 ⚠️ This website is currently under constuction.
 More features coming soon! ⚠️

-Welcome!
-I am a Postdoctoral Researcher at Princeton University, where I work in[ SSR](https://ssr.princeton.edu/) lab with Prof. [Radhika Nagpal](https://www.radhikanagpal.org/).
-My research focuses on building small and multifunctional robotic platforms and utilizing them to investigate biomechanisms and explore collective intelligence.
-Currently, I am working on understanding the hydrodynamics and swarm formation within fish schools, achieved through the use of an underwater robotic platform called BlueSwarm.
+Hi!
+My name is Di Ni and I am a Postdoctoral Researcher at Princeton University, where I work in[ SSR](https://ssr.princeton.edu/) lab with Prof. [Radhika Nagpal](https://www.radhikanagpal.org/).
+My research focuses on building small robots use them to explore biomechanisms and collective intelligence.
+Currently, I am working on understanding the hydrodynamics and swarm formation within fish schools using [BlueSwarm](https://www.youtube.com/watch?v=qVsu49f-Vf0&list=PL5un2Fe_yAiYdaIzqtSwfymygPMVxKAmH).

 Before Princeton, I completed my Ph.D. in Electrical and Computer Engineering in 2022, advised by Prof. [Amit Lal](https://www.engineering.cornell.edu/faculty-directory/amit-lal) at Cornell University.
 My doctoral research focused on developing novel actuators and power supplies for the insect-sized robotic platform.
 Prior to that, I obtained a M.S. in Applied Physics from Cornell University and a B.S. in Physics from Beijing Normal University.

 <!-- This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 Incidentally, these same features make it a great template for anyone that needs to show off a professional template!